 Learn the secrets to becoming your own self coach

-I’ve also enrolled 825 students so far this year, so I do think I’ve seen a lot and I’ve read a lot in that time.
+I’ve also enrolled over 2000 students in my various e-courses and Online Studio Workshops, so I do think I’ve seen a lot and I’ve read a lot in that time.

 If you’ve taken my comprehensive e-course, Energy.Motion.Flow: The Beauty of Alcohol Inks and Beyond then you KNOW (boy, do you KNOW) that I address this very topic right in the Fundamentals section – before we even get started with opening those gorgeous bottles of ink!